-During the current financial year the company received gross dividends amounting to €766k from its investments (2022: €860k), whilst its financial position remains adequate with net assets amounting to €27m (2022: €26.3m)
+During the current financial year the company received gross dividends amounting to €301k from its investments (2023: €766k), whilst its financial position remains adequate with net assets amounting to €27.3m (2023: €27m).
+During 2024, the parent company made loan advances to the tune of €2.55 million to one of its associates, Mellieha Bay Hotel Ltd, in connection with the latter's redevelopment of the hotel.